ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 DefaultEmulateGamepad

-For easier control, assign "Toggle between cursor and pointer mode" to a button, or assign "Pointer temporary on" to the new second action of buttons by modify the line under any of:
+For easier control, assign "Toggle between cursor and pointer mode" to a button, or assign "Pointer temporary on" to the new second action of buttons by modifying the line under any of:

 KeyTouchButtonCenter2 / KeyBackButton2 / KeyHomeButton2 / KeyVolumeUpButton2 / KeyVolumeDownButton2 / KeyTouchButton2 / KeyTriggerButton2 / KeyTouchDirectCenter2